Show related guide

 Brief History of Net Promoter Score

 Over the years, we have seen an unprecedented level of the growth in the Net Promoter Score metric users.
-More than two-thirds of the Fortune 1000 list currently use Net Promoter Score to determine the loyalty of a firm's customer relationships.
+More than two-thirds of the Fortune 1000 list currently use Net Promoter Score to determine the customer loyalty.
 Thousands of leading brands such as Apple, Intuit, G.E., and American Express began using NPS to measure customer loyalty and engagement.
 With such growing popularity, Net Promoter Score has become the gold standard customer experience metric.

-Net Promoter Score not only tells you about your happy and unhappy customers, but also provides you with the actionable data.
-Acting on the data can provide you with opportunity to improve the level of your products/services.
-This in turn improves the user-experience of your customers.
-Thus, with NPS any organisation can now effectively monitor the impact of their customer experience strategies.
+Net Promoter Score not only tells you about your loyal and disloyal customers, but also provides you with the actionable data, especially if used the right way with follow up questions.
+Acting on this NPS feedback data can provide you with opportunity to improve the level of your products and services.
+This in turn improves the user experience of your customers.
+Thus, with NPS you can now effectively monitor the impact of their customer experience strategies.

-There are thousands of companies who have experienced the positive impact of making Net Promoter Score a part of their marketing strategy.
-There are some other compelling reasons that can help you to understand the importance of Net Promoter Score:
+There are thousands of companies who have experienced the positive impact of making Net Promoter Score a part of their customer experience and marketing strategy.

-2. Improve Interaction with Both Existing & Prospective Customers
+- Improves Interaction with both Existing & Prospective Customers

 Net Promoter Score System